-I. How to Report Incidents of Sexual and Gender-Based Misconduct and Discrimination and Other Forms of Interpersonal Violence to the College A. Who to Contact at the College to Report a Violation of this Policy B. How to Report Incidents of Discrimination or Harassment that Are Not Based on Gender to the College II.
-College and External Confidential and Non-Confidential Resources for Incidents of Sexual Misconduct, Including Sexual Assault A. On Campus Non-Confidential Emergency Resources B. On Campus Confidential Resources for Full-Time Students C. Confidential Resources for Employees D. Confidential Resources External to the College III.
-Policy Statements and Definitions A. Policy Statement: Sexual and Gender-Based Misconduct and Other Forms of Gender-Based Violence are Strictly Prohibited 1.
-Training and Prevention Programming B. Policy Definitions 1.
-Sexual Misconduct Defined 2.
+I. Dis How to Report Incidents of Sexual and Gender-Based Misconduct and scrimination and Other Forms of Interpersonal Violence to the College 4 A. Who to Contact at the College to Report a Violation of this Policy B. How to Report Incidents of Discrimination or Harassment that Are Not Based on Gender to the College II.
+College and External Confidential and Non-Confidential Resources for Incidents of Sexual Misconduct, Including Sexual Assault A. On Campus Non-Confidential Emergency Resources III.
+Policy Statements and Definitions A Policy Statement: Sexual and Gender-Based Misconduct and Other Forms of Gender-Based Violence are Strictly Prohibited 1.
+Training and Prevention Programming В Policy Definitions 1.
+Sexual Misconduct Defined2.
 Other Definitions IV.
 What to do if you Experience an act of Sexual Misconduct, Including Sexual Assault V. How to Help a Person who has Experienced an act of Sexual Misconduct VI.
 How to Reports Incidents of Sexual Misconduct to the Local Authorities VII.
-Rights of Complainant and Respondent Under this Policy VIII .
-Roles of Advisor and Support Person IX.
-Intake Procedure by the College Upon a Report of Sexual Misconduct A. Initial Report Assessment Report Intake Meeting
+Rights of Complainant and Respondent Under this Policy • • • • • • • • • • • • • • • • • • • • VIII .
+Roles of Advisor and Support Person .
+Roles of Advisor and Support Person Intake Procedure by the College Upon a Report of Sexual Misconduct VIII The state of the s VIII Intake Procedure by the College Upon a Report of Sexual Misconduct